richardlford/build-path-prefix-map-spec/spec-main.rst

   This encoding allows paths containing ``%``, ``=``, ``:`` to be mapped; since users may want to run their builds under such paths.
-However as a producer, if this is not possible for your users (e.g. because you directly restrict possible build paths) then you may avoid implementing this encoding logic.
+However as a producer, if this is not possible for your consumers, for example because you directly restrict the possible build paths, then you may omit this encoding logic.

-  Implementation notes: due to our choice of characters, there is flexibility in the order in which these mappings may be applied; this is meant to ease implementation in a variety of programming languages.
-The only restriction is that the ``%`` → ``%#`` mapping for encoding must not be applied on already-encoded %-substrings; and that the ``%+`` → ``=``, ``%.`` → ``:`` mappings for decoding must not be applied on already-decoded %-substrings.
+  Our choice of characters means there is flexibility in the order in which these mappings can be applied.
+The only restriction is that the ``%`` → ``%#`` mapping for encoding must not be applied on already-encoded
+  %-substrings; and that the ``%+`` → ``=``, ``%.`` → ``:`` mappings for
+  decoding must not be applied on already-decoded %-substrings.
+This is meant to ease implementation in a variety of programming languages.

   Our recommended approach for a high-level language with string replace: